rylincoln/developer.fulcrumapp.com/_data-event-examples/phone-number-validation.md

             ALERT('Error with request: ' + error);
         } else {
             var data = JSON.parse(body);
+            //valid_via_numverify is a read-only text field which begins as hidden.
+We unhide it with SETHIDDEN when data is returned.
             SETVALUE('valid_via_numverify', data.valid);
             SETHIDDEN('valid_via_numverify', false);
         }
     });

 }
+//verify_with_numverify is a hyperlink field.
 ON('click', 'verify_with_numverify', validateNumber);
 ```